 You won’t need to wear a mask when you travel or worry about washing your hands all the time.

 You can bypass the hotels with their communal elevators and facilities, and pass up unmasked indoor restaurant dining for cooking with groceries you brought from home.
-(Or takeout at your comfortable dinette.)
+(Or do takeout at your comfortable dinette.)

 Planning for your RV getaway

 Once you have chosen your perfect camper at RVShare, now you need to reserve your camping spot.

 Before you leave on your RV road trip, visit campground reservations sites such at ReserveAmerica.com, which has many state parks and private campgrounds, or Recreation.gov, which is exclusively for booking at the many wonderful Corps of Engineers campgrounds around the U.S.

 You’ll want to reserve in advance because camping is still a hot trend for vacations this year.

 Full hookup sites (those including electric, water, and sewer) often sell out first at many campgrounds.